2 min read

 COVID-19 Impact on Global Sports Stokes Fears Across Industries

 March 12, 2020

 Interested in staying up-to-date on COVID-19’s impact across sectors?
 Visit our Coronavirus Impact Tracker for daily updates pulled from earnings calls, press releases, 8ks, and more.

 As Coronavirus fears mount, local and state governments are beginning to implement stricter guidelines on large group gatherings and social distancing measures.
 In response, sporting events around the world are seeing suspensions, postponements, modifications and cancellations.

-This week, the US witnessed its first major developments in sports: The NCAA cancelled March Madness, Washington State and New York banned large social gatherings, and all major US sporting leagues including the NBA, NHL, MLS, and MLB suspended or postponed their seasons.
+This week, the US witnessed its first major developments in sports: The NCAA canceled March Madness, Washington State and New York banned large social gatherings, and all major US sporting leagues including the NBA, NHL, MLS, and MLB suspended or postponed their seasons.
 With that precedent set, all leagues are considering their responses to the global pandemic.

-While it’s too soon to uncover the impact on the $471 billion global sports industry, early signs point to volatility in sports betting, entertainment stocks, brand partnerships, consumer discretionary and retail spending with Nike and MSG stocks both falling Thursday.
+While it’s too soon to uncover the impact on the $471 billion global sports industry, early signs point to volatility in sports betting, entertainment stocks, brand partnerships, consumer discretionary, and retail spending with Nike and MSG stocks both falling Thursday.

 Who is talking about how COVID-19 is impacting their businesses?
 Learn which companies are communicating on Coronavirus’s impact on sports and how they expect the virus to affect financial results below.

 Here are the highlights.
 [Note: We are updating this post and our compilation post daily to reflect the most recent commentary.
 Last updated 3/19]

 - Sports betting companies are speaking in uncertain terms on financial impacts due to bans on large social gatherings